Support

 Invicti Enterprise uses AWS S3 buckets for object storage and EC2 service for launching new instances.

-For information on how to select a region, refer to Amazon's EMR documentation: Choose an AWS Region
+For information on how to select a region, refer to Amazon's EMR documentation.

 NOTE: S3 and EC2 resources need to be in the same AWS region.
-For that reason, please choose an AWS region and create all resources in that region.
+Choose an AWS region and create all resources in that same region.

-2. Create 3 buckets for raw scan data, screenshots, and customizations.
-For example, you can use bucket names like this:
+• Create 3 buckets.
+One for raw scan data, one for screenshots, and one for customizations.
+These bucket names could be used:

 • exampleinc.ne.scandata (for raw scan data)